willstepp/writings/joseph-the-son/jts.md

 She started to brush out Joseph’s hair but he shirked away.

-“I can do it myself, mama.”
+“I can do it myself.”

-Beth looked hurt, but handed Joseph the brush.
+Beth looked hurt but handed Joseph the brush.
 He proceeded to pull the brush through his hair.
 It caught on tangle after tangle that he fought through.
-But eventually his hair too looked nice and brushed.
+But eventually his hair too looked nice and smooth.

 The hearty aroma of the roast beef drifted through the house.
 Beth asked Joseph to check on it to make sure the potatoes were cooked through, and if so, to uncover and cook another fifteen minutes.
 Then she returned to her makeup and hair.